How to plan your LinkedIn content calendar

 For detailed prompts and examples of each format, see the chapter Write engaging LinkedIn posts.

-Build a three week buffer
+Build a three-week buffer to stay ahead

 A content calendar only saves you from last-minute panic if it stays at least a step ahead of the clock.
 Three weeks of ready-to-publish material is the sweet spot: long enough to survive a busy spell, short enough to leave room for timely ideas.
 The workflow below shows how to load and maintain that buffer with a few minutes of planning each week.